acoshirabbit/acoshirabbit.github.io/README.md

 ###### ⚠️custom domain coming soon
 ### HOP ON THE REVOLUTIONARY MEMECOIN!
 #### Fair launching on 15-03-2023 by 13:00 UTC, liquidity will be added and trading will commence immediately on all StellarDEXs.
-Join Acoshi Rabbit telegram community @AcoshiRabbit and @AcoshiRabbit1 and keep spreading the news!

 #### DISCOVER $ARBT ON STELLAR NETWORK
 Stellar is a blockchain network that enables fast and secure transactions, and is the blockchain network on which the $ARBT token is deployed. $ARBT token is a meme-inspired cryptocurrency that uses the Stellar network to facilitate peer-to-peer transactions with low fees and on high speed.
 With Stellar's reliable and efficient infrastructure, $ARBT token aims to enrich poor people and small players in the cryptoverse.
 #### ABOUT ACOSHI RABBIT